airr-community/adc-registry/ADC-Governance.md

 If a repository has been added to the registry but falls out of compliance with the ADC Guidelines above, the Common Repository Working Group will assess the non-compliance, and if deemed appropriate will contact the data steward for the repository.
-If the non-compliance can not be resolved, the repository will be recommended for removal.
+If the non-compliance can not be resolved (or the data steward is not reachable), the repository will be recommended for removal.
 A vote of the Common Repository Working Group will be held, and if the removal recommendation is approved the repository will be removed from the ADC Registry.